By: Vanessa M.

 Step 2: Add your business name & category

-Type in your business name (label 1), select a category (label 2) that best suits your business, and then click next (label 3) to continue.
+Type in your business name (Fig 2: Label 1), select a category (Fig 2: Label 2) that best suits your business, and then click Next (Fig 2: Label 3) to continue.

-PS: Make sure that the name you use here is the same as the one listed on website, social media, and on other online directories.
+PS: Make sure that the name you use here is the same as the one listed on your business registration document, your website, social media pages, and on all other online directories.

 Set Up Google Business Profile 2